 Plan your engagement with people and communities to ensure it is meaningful.

-The following questions can help you to think about issues you should consider before you begin.
+These questions can help you to think about relevant issues before you begin.

 Why are you engaging with people?

 It is important to understand the purpose of your engagement.
 Why do you want to engage with people?

-There could be for a number of reasons:
+It could be for a number of reasons:

-- to help people to manage their own health and care
+- helping people to manage their own health and care

-Understanding the purpose should help to set your objectives.
+Understanding the purpose will help to set your objectives.
 This could be the benefits or outcomes you'd like to see from the engagement.
-Research has shown a number of benefits to engaging with people, including:
+Research shows that meaningful engagement with the public improves:

-- empowering people to make decisions that affect them, and
+- empowering people to make decisions that affect them

 What do you need to know?

-What you need to know will flow from the objectives you identified when asking why you are engaging people and will allow you to design questions for your engagement activity.
+What you need to know will flow from the objectives you identified when asking why you are engaging people.

-Open questions allow discussion to take place among a relatively small group, with prompts and supplementary questions to encourage deliberation and understanding among participants.
+Open questions allow discussion to take place in a small group.
+Prompts and supplementary questions will encourage deliberation and understanding among participants.
 Focus groups and workshops are examples of this approach.